configcat/js-universal-sdk/README.md

   - Uses the standard ECMAScript module format.
   - Targets ES2017 and includes all required polyfills.
   - TypeScript type definitions are not provided.
-* `lib/cjs/` - for older versions of Node.js and older bundlers:
+* `lib/cjs/` - for old versions of Node.js and bundlers not supporting ES modules:
   - Uses the legacy CommonJS module format.
   - Targets ES2017 and includes all required polyfills except for the `Promise` feature.
   - TypeScript type definitions are provided.
-* `lib/esm/` - for modern versions of Node.js, bundlers and Deno:
+* `lib/esm/` - for modern versions of Node.js, Deno and bundlers:
   - Uses the standard ECMAScript module format.
   - Targets ES2017 and includes all required polyfills except for the `Promise` feature.
   - TypeScript type definitions are provided.